jackwang-periship/youtube-tangowithdjango/README.md

 Project repositories for "Tango With Django" based video tutorial (Youtube)

-Assuming you have "youtube5workspace" workspace on your computer.
+Assuming you have "youtube-tangowithdjango" workspace on your computer.

 To run each of the "??????-tango-with-django-project" inside of this Eclipse workspace, please follow the steps exactly: